daniel-riffi/ma-saap-ex03/README.md

 - View: Responsible for rendering the user interface.
 - Controller: Manages user input and interacts with the model to update the view.

-All logic including business logic and data access is handled within the model component.
-This leads to a bloating of the model, since it combines multiple responsibilities and layers from the layered architecture.
+All logic including business logic and data access is handled within the model/controller component.
+This leads to a bloating of the model/controller, since it combines multiple responsibilities and layers from the layered architecture.

 **Advantages:**